coderade/coderade.io-blog/content/post/es6/arrow-functions.md

-On the above example, I call withACallBack, say "so long" as the option and then I just declare an anonymous function and insert it here as the second argument and in this case, I am doing it the old fashioned way, I'm saying function, options, and then returning our options.
+On the above example, I call withACallBack, say "so long" as the option and then I just declare an anonymous function and insert it here as the second argument and in this case, I am doing it the old fashioned way, I'm saying function, options and then returning our options.

 On the next example, I'm using an arrow function.
 You can see already that it's a bit more concise, we didn't have to write functions but fundamentally these are pretty much the same thing.